 Step 1 – assessment of needs

-Your care co-ordinator will ask you questions to find out what you need for your health and wellbeing.
+Your NHS worker or care co-ordinator will ask you questions to find out what you need for your health and wellbeing.

 Step 2 – budget allocation

 Your assessment of needs is used to calculate an ‘indicative budget’.
 An ‘indicative budget’ is an estimation of the money needed to meet your health and wellbeing needs.